 The kaacha aamer chaatni holds an important place at the Bhaumick household’s lunch table.
 No summer meal is complete without a healthy serving of this chaatni.
 Such is the demand that Maa makes enough to fill a bottle or two and these last us only a week!

-As is in the case of the Tomato aar Khejur Chaatni (click here for recipe), this chaatni is also a breeze.
+As is in the case of the Tomato aar Khejur Chaatni, this chaatni is also a breeze.
 The most important factor here is getting the balance of sweet and sour right and THAT depends entirely on your palate.
-Maa and me choose to make this chaatni with jaggery for health and taste reasons, you can easily use granulated sugar.
+Maa and I choose to make this chaatni with jaggery for health and taste reasons, you can easily use granulated sugar.
 Check the notes section at the end of the recipe for some more tips.

 - 200 grams Raw green mango cubed